celyk/godot-isf/README.md

 After I get most features working, I hope to add an export button so that Godot can be used for developing ISF!

+# Installation

+1. Clone this repo and move the directory under your projects /addons directory
+2. Ensure that the addon path is /addons/godot-isf.
+Rename it if necessary
+3. Enable the addon in your project settings

 # Usage

-1. Clone this repo and move the directory under your projects /addons directory
-2. Enable the addon in your project settings
-3. Drag in your .fs files to the project directory.
+1. Drag in your .fs files to the project directory.
 They will be automatically converted to a scene file
-4. Drag the effect into your scene
+2. Drag the effect into your scene
-5. Go to the Material to set the inputs (hint: they're called shader parameters in godot)
+3. Go to the Material to set the input uniforms (hint: they're called Shader Parameters in Godot)

 The generated ShaderMaterial is directly accessable on the node.
 You can peak at the inner workings by right clicking on it and ticking Editable Children